libp2p/go-libp2p/p2p/host/resource-manager/README.md

 service also understands the floodsub protocol for backwards compatibility and support for unsophisticated clients that are lagging in the implementation effort.
-By specifying a lower limit for the floodsub protocol, we can can constrain the service level for legacy clients using an inefficient protocol.
+By specifying a lower limit for the floodsub protocol, we can constrain the service level for legacy clients using an inefficient protocol.

 ### Peer Scopes